-- We have no shelter so there is nowhere to take them.
-Without somewhere to take them, we may have to put them to sleep.
+- We have no shelter so there is nowhere to take unwanted animals.

-- If we find a shelter which can take them, many animals do not cope, becoming depressed, frantic, stressed, underweight, and traumatised.
+- If we can find a shelter which can take them, many animals do not cope, becoming depressed, frantic, stressed, underweight, and traumatised.
 Even those that do cope struggle eventually.
 Some shelters are so full that they may eventually have to put the animal to sleep.

 - Fostering improves their social skills and you can teach the basics (e.g. house-training).

 - You can help us learn more about their personality, likes and dislikes, and abilities, making it easier to find the ideal home for them.